Representing Random Utility Choice Models with Neural Networks: A Sharp Neural Network Architecture for RUM Choice Models

+The design of the first two meta-layers carefully combines several feed-forward neural network building blocks, as illustrated in Figure~\ref{fig:rumnet_layers}.

 The third meta-layer simply consists of a softmax operator.
 The final meta-layer integrates the choice probabilities over all distinct samples of unobserved attributes.
-Figure~\ref{fig:rumnet} visualizes the overall architecture, while viewing the computation of $\pi^{{\sf RUMnet}}_N(\cdot)$ as the output of a single neural network.
+Figure~\ref{fig:rumnet} visualizes the overall architecture, where $\pi^{{\sf RUMnet}}_N(\cdot)$ is determined as the output of a single neural network.